-- 3.6.1 Riders from the beginning of the calendar year in which they turn five years including lead rein competitions (Refer Annex 4 Lead Rein Competitions rules) - 3.6.2 If a rider of a pony has reached the age of 16yrs on 1 August in any calendar year and turn 17yrs on or after 1 August, they may compete in competitions restricted to ponies until the end of the season ie 31 July in the following calendar year - 3.6.3 A rider who is 17yrs or older at 1 August may compete on a pony but NOT in those Competitions not restricted to ponies and pony riders - 4.
-Notwithstanding the rules set out in Article 462.3 above, a competition may be run using the FEI age restrictions set out in the FEI rules.
-In the event that a competition is run subject to the FEI age restrictions, this must be clearly set out in the competition schedule. - 5.
-Riders competing in Dressage competitions run under ESNZ Dressage Rules may be categorised according to their experience.
+- 403.1 Riders from the beginning of the calendar year in which they turn five years including lead rein competitions (Refer Annex 4 Lead Rein Competitions rules) - 403.2 If a rider of a pony has reached the age of 16yrs on 1 August in any calendar year and turn 17yrs on or after 1 August, they may compete in competitions restricted to ponies until the end of the season ie 31 July in the following calendar year. - 403.3 A rider who is 17yrs or older at 1 August may compete on a pony but NOT in those Competitions restricted to ponies and pony riders.